ksu-cs-textbooks/cis527/content/4-directory-services/10-windows-client-on-linux-domain.md

 smbd -b | egrep "LOCKDIR|STATEDIR|CACHEDIR|PRIVATE_DIR"
 ```

-It should give you five different directory paths.
+It should give you four different directory paths.
 So, for each of those directories, you'll need to enter that directory, then delete all files with the `.tdb` and `.ldb` file extensions.
 So, for the first one, you could use these commands:

 ```
 cd /var/run/samba
 sudo rm -f *.tdb *.ldb
 ```

-Repeat that process for the other four directories to make sure they are all clear.
+Repeat that process for the other three directories to make sure they are all clear.

 Once that is done, it is time to create our new domain.
 We'll use the `samba-tool` command to do this in interactive mode: